vncsms/HTMLinkWrap/README.md

 The <a data-cke-saved-href="https://en.wikipedia.org/wiki/Apple" href="https://en.wikipedia.org/wiki/Apple" target=""> apple</a> <a data-cke-saved-href="https://en.wikipedia.org/wiki/Tree" href="https://en.wikipedia.org/wiki/Tree" target=""> tree</a> (Malus pumila, commonly and erroneously called Malus domestica) is a deciduous tree in the rose family best known for its sweet, pomaceous fruit, the apple.
 It is cultivated worldwide as a fruit tree, and is the most widely grown species in the genus Malus.
 The tree originated in Central <a data-cke-saved-href="https://en.wikipedia.org/wiki/Asia" href="https://en.wikipedia.org/wiki/Asia" target=""> Asia</a>, where its wild ancestor, Malus sieversii, is still found today.
 Apples have been grown for thousands of years in Asia and Europe, and were brought to <a data-cke-saved-href="https://en.wikipedia.org/wiki/North_America" href="https://en.wikipedia.org/wiki/North_America" target=""> North America</a> by European colonists.
 Apples have religious and mythological significance in many cultures, including Norse, Greek and European Christian traditions.
 </body>

+> Only the first word will be wraped